 Chemotherapy uses anticancer medicines to kill cancer cells.
 The medicines are made to attack and kill cancer cells that grow quickly.
 Some normal cells also grow quickly.
 Because of this, chemotherapy can also harm those cells.
 This can cause side effects.

 The medicines travel all through your body in your bloodstream.
-It may stop cell growth, or help your immune system attack the cells.
+They may stop cell growth, kill cancer cells, or help your immune system attack the cells.

 Chemotherapy may be able to cure breast cancer.
 This means the tumor disappears and doesn’t grow back.
 If a cure isn’t possible, chemotherapy may help keep the cancer from growing or spreading.
 If the cancer is advanced and can’t be controlled, chemotherapy may help ease symptoms caused by cancer and improve your quality of life.
 A doctor with special training in cancer treatment (oncologist) will talk to you about the goals of chemotherapy and the best treatment plan for you.